Darius Ruželė: Biography

-Darius Ruželė also four times played for Lithaunian chess clubs in European Chess Club Cups (1994-1996, 1998).
+Darius Ruželė also four times played for Lithuanian chess clubs in European Chess Club Cups (1994-1996, 1998).

 In 1988 Darius Ruželė awarded Master of Sports of the USSR in chess title.
 In 1993, he was awarded the FIDE International Master (IM) title and received the FIDE Grandmaster (GM) title three years later.

 After 2002, he no longer participates in chess tournaments.